jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-13-meeting-the-brain.md

 Yeah you - stepped outside
 Welcome, welcome to the skies

-It's nice to meet you
+Nice to meet you
-The pleasure's all mine
+The pleasure is mine
 Here to wipe you
 from space and time
 Sit back